-- > The cancellation periods having expired, Mr Tomlins acquires the freehold of the property and simultaneously sells the leasehold interest in the shop to his SIPP with the benefit of the continuing sublease to his company.
-The interest in the freehold reversion remains with Mr Tomlins personally - Mr Tomlins can select his own solicitor and valuer for the building and may if he wishes self manage the property, including the VAT returns - Purchasing his own business premises provides a tax efficient arrangement for Mr Tomlins - > Mr Tomlins' financial adviser creates a fund platform within the SIPP to reinvest the excess funds above those needed for the shop acquisition and to receive future rental income and contributions.
+- > The cancellation rights periods having expired, Mr Tomlins acquires the freehold of the property and simultaneously sells the leasehold interest in the shop to his SIPP with the benefit of the continuing lease to his company.
+The interest in the freehold reversion remains with Mr Tomlins personally. - > Mr Tomlins can select his own solicitor and valuer for the purchase and may if he wishes self manage the property, including submitting the VAT returns - Purchasing his own business premises through a SIPP provides a tax efficient arrangement for Mr Tomlins within which to hold the commercial property - Mr Tomlins' financial adviser opens a fund platform account within the SIPP to reinvest the excess funds above those needed for the shop acquisition and to receive future rental income and contributions.